-At the end of the second semester of enrollment, first-year students are responsible for preparing a Division I portfolio that contains completed course evaluations, representative samples of work, a self-evaluation that reflects on their studies in Division I, including the importance of the CEL-1, and an exploratory statement about the student's goals for Division II.
-Students meet with their advisor to review and discuss their academic progress during the academic year, and to determine the appropriate schedule for passing Division I.
+At the end of the second semester of enrollment, first-year students are responsible for preparing a Division I portfolio that contains completed course evaluations, representative samples of work, a retrospective that reflects on their studies in Division I, the CEL-1 reflections on Community Education and Activities, and an exploratory statement about the student's goals for Division II.
+Students meet with their advisor to review and discuss their academic progress and Division I portfolio.

-When transfer students complete all the Division I course requirements, they should notify central records in order to record a Division I pass.
-Transfer students do not need to write a Division I self-evaluation or submit a Division I portfolio.
-They will not receive a Division I evaluation.
+When transfer students complete all the Division I course requirements, they should notify Central Records in order to record a Division I pass.
+Transfer students do not need to write a Division I self-evaluation or submit a Division I portfolio, and they will not receive a Division I evaluation.
 Transfer students should refer to the transfer policy section.

-Students who have completed fewer than 15 semester or 23 quarter credits of college work will be considered first-year entrants and must meet all distribution and additional course requirements of the Division I curriculum.
+Students who have completed fewer than 15 semester or 23 quarter credits of college work will be considered first-year entrants and must meet all requirements of the Division I curriculum.

-First-year students who present Advanced Placement program (AP) scores of 4 or 5 or International Baccalaureate (IB) scores of 5, 6, or 7 on Higher Level exams may use non-distribution 200-level courses to fulfill the Division I distribution requirement in the relevant Schools.
-AP or IB placement must be recorded by central records before it can be used for Division I.
+First-year students who present Advanced Placement program (AP) scores of 4 or 5 or International Baccalaureate (IB) scores of 5, 6, or 7 on Higher Level exams may use these exams in place of up to three electives in Division I, and use those elective courses toward Division II.

 College course work recorded for credit on students' high school transcripts may not be used at Hampshire College.
 College courses not recorded for credit on the high school transcript may be considered for use in Division II with the approval of the committee chairperson.
 Courses must be full academic courses taken at a regionally accredited college or university, evidenced by a college transcript, and graded C or better.